"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Related work

-Both studies delivered rich insights.
-However, they studied \textit{hypothetical} AI applications.
-Hence, an important question remains, which we tackle in this work: \textit{What are end-users' XAI needs in real-world applications?
+These studies delivered rich insights.
+However, they studied \textit{hypothetical} or \textit{prototype} AI applications.
+Hence, an important question remains, which we tackle in this work: \textit{What are end-users' XAI needs in real-world AI applications?
 (RQ1)}.
 Elish and Watkins \cite{elish2020repairing} recently provided insights into this question through an in-situ study of a deployed, real-world AI system.
-Specifically, they documented the types of inquiries physicians asked of nurses tasked with monitoring an AI system designed to predict patients' risk of sepsis development.
+Specifically, they documented the types of inquiries physicians asked of nurses tasked with monitoring Sepsis Watch~\cite{Sendak2020SepsisWatch}, an AI system designed to predict patients' risk of sepsis development.
 However, they did not study how XAI methods could answer the physicians' inquiries.
-In this work, we contribute to understanding how XAI methods can satisfy (or not satisfy) end-users' needs by asking: \textit{How do end-users intend to use XAI explanations?
-(RQ2)} and \textit{How are existing XAI methods perceived by end-users?
+In this paper, we take a step further and contribute to understanding how XAI methods can satisfy (or not satisfy) end-users' needs by studying: \textit{How do end-users intend to use XAI explanations?
+(RQ2)} and \textit{How are existing XAI approaches perceived by end-users?
 (RQ3)}.

 Our work extends prior work in three more ways.
-First, while most research \cite{Tonekaboni2019clinicians,Cai2019CSCW,elish2020repairing} focuses on AI applications that make high-stakes medical decisions, we focus on an ordinary application that a diverse set of people use in everyday life.
-Second, while prior work does not differentiate their participants, we study group differences.
-We are inspired by recent research~\cite{Ehsan2021Who} on how people's perceptions of AI explanations differ based on their AI background.
-Third, we connect to the XAI methods literature directly, by mocking-up XAI features in the studied application.
-These in-situ mock-up explanations allowed us to gather detailed data on how people perceive and intend to use various XAI methods in a real-world context.
+First, while all aforementioned work~\cite{Tonekaboni2019clinicians,Cai2019CSCW,Cai2019CHI,elish2020repairing} studies AI applications that make or support high-stakes medical decisions, we focus on an ordinary application that a diverse set of people use in everyday life.
+Second, while prior work does not differentiate their participants, we study group differences with respect to domain and AI background levels.
+We are inspired by recent findings of Ehsan and colleagues~\cite{Ehsan2021Who} on how people's perceptions of XAI explanations differed based on their AI background.
+Third, we connect to the XAI methods literature directly, by mocking-up XAI explanations in the studied application.
+These in-situ mock-up explanations allowed us to gather detailed data on how end-users perceive and intend to use XAI explanations in their actual use of the AI.